 David Arnold began his public service career in 1975 in his home state of Michigan as a program budget analyst with the Michigan Department of Labor.
 At Washington, D.C.’s National Governors Association, he handled intergovernmental relations in the areas of employment, housing, and economic development.
 He later served as executive director of the Coalition of Northeastern Governors, a regional think tank and policy institute.

-Arnold serves on the board of the World Affairs Council of Northern California.
+Arnold serves on the board of the World Affairs Council of Northern California and the World Learning’s Global Advisory Council.
 He is also a frequent public speaker on issues of governance and development in Asia-Pacific.

 Arnold holds a master’s degree in Public Administration from Michigan State University and a bachelor’s degree from the University of Michigan.
 He received an honorary doctorate of humanities from Michigan State University in 2011.